-Revenues increased due to an increase in net investment income as a result of the recovery in the investment markets.
+Revenues decreased due to a decrease in net investment income as a result of the lower returns in the investment markets.
 Expenses increased as a result of an increase in the number of retirees receiving benefits throughout the year.

 Funding Status